|High School:||Willow Canyon|

 Romero did not participate in high school soccer, instead putting her focus and time toward her club squad.
 Academically, she held a perfect 4.0 grade-point average and was on the honor roll at Willow Canyon High School.

 Romero was heavily active in club soccer in Phoenix, Ariz., for Sereno SC under Coach Dave Simeone.
 The midfielder/defender helped the Sereno 92 Golden Eagles to eight state championships and three Region IV semifinal appearances.

 Additionally, her squad won 13 tournament titles and was a finalist at the Disney College Showcase.

 Individually, Romero was on the 2009 Arizona Olympic Development Program team that advanced to the semifinals of the Region IV Championship.

 Ari was born on July 29, 1992 in Glendale, Ariz.
 She is the daughter of Jose Romero and Carmen Tellez and has one brother, Cristian.
 Ari is a business administration major at Nebraska.
-She named to the Nebraska Scholar-Athlete Honor Roll in the fall of 2011.
+She was named to the Nebraska Scholar-Athlete Honor Roll on two occasions.